 This book had me thinking about it for days.
 Literally days.
-The moment I finished it, I felt that odd suffocating feeling I get when I finish reading something so incredibly powerful and resonant that I ended up driving around in my car for over an hour just to process it.
+The moment I finished it, I felt that odd suffocating feeling I get when I finish reading something so incredibly powerful and resonant; I ended up driving around in my car for over an hour just to process it.

 Love was a theme, among others.
 But it was grittier than that.
 Real, harsh, however you’d like to describe it.
 It was that long-lived but short-going kind of love.
 The kind you don’t want to end, but you know it will, because it is simply in its nature.
 It was in the background but it moved the story, within a story, within a story.
 Atwood wove a tapestry with this book.
-I can’t really justify it.
+I can’t really describe it.
 I won’t try.

 So how do these writers do it, then?
 Write a love story that seems to matter?
 How do they make it look so effortless?
 And I’m not talking about genre, really, not in the sense of romances or the like.
 I’m talking about the human experience that rises from a truly good novel, a story that can carry love as one of its themes without letting it fully take the stage.
 A story that can keep it in the background even as it drives the novel; a story that can leave it without words or rendering but still carry it as its core.

-In The Blind Assassin, love seemed so far away all of the time, but it was right there, in the words — in the pain and memories of the characters, in their acceptances and their failures.
+In The Blind Assassin, love seemed so far away all of the time, but it was right there, in the words: in the pain and memories of the characters, in their acceptances and their failures.
 It’s those little things that I pick out of the novels and continue to carry with me, brief snippets of words and images and story that haunt me because they can hit so close to home.

 The article below summarizes exactly how I felt about The Blind Assassin.
 If you’re interested in the book, I suggest you give it a read.